top of page

 0.5m cross-section of points made using photogrammetry in a dense forest

 Here is where the rubber meets the road and the major differences become more apparent between LiDAR and Photogrammetry.
 Above in the two images there are cross-sections representing LiDAR (in white) and Photogrammetry (in red).
-In the LiDAR cross-section we can see that in some tight tree cluster areas the thickness of the points on the ground gets less but, some still make it through.
-When we look at the photogrammetry we see in the same locations of those tight clusters instead of some reduced pentation we get none.
+In the LiDAR cross-section we can see that in some tight tree cluster areas the thickness of the points on the ground gets less, but some still make it through.
+When we look at the photogrammetry in the same locations of those tight clusters, instead of some reduced pentation we get none.
 This is the major difference between LiDAR and Photogrammetry in terms of mapping topography below a dense vegetation canopy.

 Where LiDAR excels